How to Become a Notary in Vermont

 - The name of the person signing the record.

-- Their title of office (“Notary Public”).
+- Your title of office (“Notary Public”).

-- Their notary public commission expiration date.
+- Your commission’s expiration date.

-- Their notary public commission number.
+- Your notary public commission number.

 How much can a Vermont notary public charge for performing notarial acts?

-The Vermont state notary statute does not prescribe the maximum allowable fees that a notary public may charge for their notarial services.
+The Vermont state notary statute does not prescribe the maximum allowable fees that a notary public may charge for notarial services.

 Is a notary journal required in Vermont?